-UCEA and the trade unions, as parties in the HESH Forum, will jointly continue to develop the Stress and Mental Wellbeing resources pack.
+UCEA and the trade unions, as parties in the HESH Forum, will jointly promote and continue to develop the Stress and Mental Wellbeing resources pack.
 This may include the sign-posting of case study examples of practices from individual HEIs.
-While these materials are for HEIs to consider locally to decide upon usefulness and applicability, UCEA and UCU will actively promote the use of the resources pack.
+While these materials are for HEIs to consider locally to decide upon usefulness and applicability, the UCEA Chair would write to institutions to commend use of the resources pack.

-There is also sector-level dialogue established between Universities UK, UCEA and the trade unions which enables high-level discussion of the large number of sector-level 5 initiatives currently being developed to address staff mental health issues.
-There are two high profile sector frameworks/charters that have been developed with stakeholders over many months, and which have ministerial and Parliamentary backing.
+There is also sector-level dialogue established between Universities UK, UCEA and the trade unions which enables high-level discussion of the large number of sector-level initiatives currently being developed to address staff mental health issues.
+By February 2020, there will be two high profile sector frameworks/charters that have been developed with stakeholders over many months, and which have ministerial and Parliamentary backing.